 The Best Should Teach Initiative strives to acknowledge excellence in teaching and academic leadership.
-The initiative is managed by the Graduate Teacher Program in coordination with the School of Education, the College of Arts and Sciences, and the Graduate School at the University of Colorado at Boulder.
+The initiative is managed by the Center for Teaching & Learning in coordination with the School of Education, the College of Arts and Sciences, and the Graduate School at the University of Colorado Boulder.
 Lindley and Marguerite Stiles established the initiative in 1996 to promulgate the message that “The Best Should Teach.”

 A Best Should Teach sculpture designed by John Haertling, which represents the flame of enlightenment, is installed at the School of Education on the University of Colorado Boulder campus as a visual reminder of the initiative and of the importance of teaching.

 The Best Should Teach Initiative celebrates excellence in teaching at the primary, secondary, and tertiary levels.
 It supports the preparation of college and university faculty, as well as public school teachers, in their disciplinary fields.
 Best Should Teach Gold and Silver Awards are presented at the event each year.
 The Best Should Teach event and awards are co-funded by the Ira and Ineva Baldwin Fund in the CU Foundation and Brian Good's private Best Should Teach Fund, with additional support from the Graduate School, the School of Education, and the College of Arts and Sciences.